-- 3rd Offense = Parent conference - b.
+3rd Offense = Parent conference

+- b.
 Grooming and Dress Code: - i.
 Violations which can be corrected immediately (rent needed item for \$1.00) - ii.
-Possessing or wearing items listed in the "Items NEVER Allowed on Campus" section (pg.
-40) = Confiscation of items, after-school detention, and a \$15.00 fine to recover the items - iii.
-Excessive Grooming/Dress Code violations = Formal dress and parent conference - c.
+Wearing or having in possession items listed in #9 of the Regular Dress code (pg.
+40) = Confiscation of items, after-school detention, plus a \$15.00 fine to recover the items - iii.
+Excessive Grooming or Dress Code violations = Formal dress and parent conference - c.
 Violations of Personal Electronic Device Guidelines: - 1st Offense = In addition, the device is confiscated.
 It is claimed from the Dean after 24 hours. - 2nd Offense = In addition, the device is confiscated.
 It is claimed from the Dean by a parent or guardian after 24 hours and a \$15.00 fine is paid.
 The fine is payable to the Finance Office. - 3rd Offense = Saturday detention is assigned and the device will be confiscated until the end of the year.
 The student may also lose his privilege to bring devices to school for the remainder of the school year.
 A \$20.00 fine is imposed on the student.
 The fine is payable to the Finance Office.
 The device is claimed from the Dean at the end of the school year. - d.
 No Student I.D.
 Card: